Tender Mercies: Music

-Tender Mercies includes no original film score, and the musical soundtrack is limited to the performances of country songs and the domestic guitar playing that occur as part of the story.
+Tender Mercies includes no original film score, and the musical soundtrack is limited to the performances of country songs and the acoustic guitar playing that occur as part of the story.
 A score was composed for the movie, but Beresford had it removed because he felt it was "too sweet" and sounded phony in the context of the film, although he acknowledged it as "very skillful".
 Duvall sang his own songs, a right he insisted be part of his contract.
 He commented, "What's the point if you're not going to do your own [singing]?
 They're just going to dub somebody else?
 I mean, there's no point to that."
 The film's financial backers were initially concerned about whether he could sing well enough for the role.
 Those concerns were allayed after Duvall produced a tape of himself singing a cappella "On the Wings of a Dove", a Bob Ferguson country song featured in the film.
 Duvall collaborated with Beresford in deciding on the unusual staging of the emotional scene in which Mac sings it after reflecting on the reunion with his daughter.
 The song is performed with Mac looking out a window with his back to the camera, his face unseen.
 Horton Foote thought the choice made the scene more moving and called it "an extraordinary moment" in the film.
 Duvall wrote two of Mac's other songs, "Fool's Waltz" and "I've Decided to Leave Here Forever".
 Several leading country singers, including Willie Nelson, George Jones and Merle Haggard, were believed to have inspired Mac and Duvall's portrayal of him, but Duvall insisted the character was not based on anyone in particular.
 Another country star, Waylon Jennings, complimented his performance, saying he had "done the impossible."

 Betty Buckley also sang her own songs, one of which, "Over You", written by Austin Roberts and Bobby Hart, was nominated for an Academy Award.
 Although Buckley performed it in the film, country singer Lane Brody was chosen to record it for radio release, and Mac Davis later sang it at the 1984 Academy Awards ceremony.
 Other songs in the film include "It Hurts to Face Reality" by Lefty Frizzell, "If You'll Hold the Ladder (I'll Climb to the Top)" by Buzz Rabin and Sara Busby, "The Best Bedroom in Town" and "Champagne Ladies & Barroom Babies" by Charlie Craig, "I'm Drinkin' Canada Dry" by Johnny Cymbal and Austin Roberts, and "You Are What Love Means To Me" by Craig Bickhardt.